 Though the case went to trial in May 2010, the first hearing did not take place until January 2011 and was subsequently delayed due to postponement tactics employed by the perpetrator and his lawyer as well as court inefficiencies During the trial, Mariam was forced to testify in plain view of her father until her lawyer and WAR intervened to obtain special permission allowing a screen to be set up to shield her in the courtroom.
 In addition, statements made by the prosecution and medico-legal personnel exposed a fundamental lack of understanding of sexual violence laws.
 For example, Mariam’s lawyer had to contend with an outrageous claim by the medical examiner who stated that due to the absence of physical marks of violence, Mariam could not have been raped.
 Throughout the protracted proceedings, Mariam’s lawyer had to intervene repeatedly to protect her, including from the prosecutor.

-Finally, after over two years of persistent efforts, on 22 July 2011 the judge sentenced the perpetrator to the highest penalty for raping his daughter, thereby affirming justice for Mariam.
-Equality Now hopes to set a precedent on incest through Mariam’s case and get a specific provision on incest included in Pakistan’s rape laws.
+After more than two years of persistent efforts, on 22 July 2011 the judge sentenced the perpetrator to the highest penalty for raping his daughter, thereby affirming justice for Mariam.
+However, we were informed in August 2013 that while in jail waiting for his appeal to be heard at the High Court, the perpetrator died of a heart attack.
+Equality Now continues to work with partners to get a specific provision on incest included in Pakistan’s rape laws and work towards putting in place victim friendly court procedures.

 In December 2010, along with our partner WAR, Equality Now held a workshop on sexual violence and incest in Lahore, Pakistan with representatives of civil society, lawyers, parliamentarians, judges and the media.